Afraflacilla

 Afraflacilla is a genus of the spider family Salticidae (jumping spiders).
 Most species are distributed in Eastern to Northern Africa (including the Middle East) and Australia, with two species (A. epiblemoides and A. tarajalis) found in Europe.
-This genus was for a time included in the genus Pseudicius, and the boundaries between both genera are disputed.
-In 2016 Jerzy Prószyński erected the genus Psenuc for some borderline species.
-The name Afraflacilla is combined from Africa, where most earlier described species were found, and Flacilla Simon, 1901, an obsolete salticid genus now called Flacillula Strand, 1932.
-This genus name is in turn derived from Aelia Flaccilla, wife of Roman Emperor Theodosius I. Afraflacilla, Pseudicius, Festucula and Marchena are close relatives and form a monophyletic group.

-Afraflacilla species have tubercles and bristles (on the sides of the carapace near the eyes and on their legs) which they rub together to make sounds used in courtship and possibly defence.
-The line of small tubercles (sharp knobs) under the eyes on the side of the carapace are usually visible to the naked eye.
+Spiders in this genus can produce sounds by rubbing a part of its leg against the head, using specialized structures, a process called stridulation.
+Some African species, both adults and juveniles, use their stridulatory organs for social communal behaviour.

 Afraflacilla in Australia

 Afraflacilla species in Australia include A. grayorum, A. gunbar, A. huntorum, A. milledgei, A. stridulator, A. vestjensi and A. yeni.
 In Australia they occupy tree trunks in deserts, savanna woodland and in open sclerophyll forests from south west Western Australia to Cape York Queensland, mostly in warmer regions.
 There are many undescribed Australian species.
 Afraflacilla grayorum Grays' stridulating jumping spider, found in northern Australian deserts, was named in honour of Michael and Greta Gray.